-Ethics of Dissertation Research:
+Ethics of Doctoral Dissertation Research:

-The primary responsibility for insuring ethical conduct throughout the dissertation process, and ethical treatment of subjects, lies with the doctoral candidate and the dissertation chair.
-The studies involving human subjects must meet all the requirements of St. Thomas University policy on human subjects and must be approved by the Institutional Review Board (IRB).
+The primary responsibility for ensuring ethical conduct throughout the dissertation process, and ethical treatment of subjects, lies with the doctoral candidate and the dissertation chair.
+Studies involving human subjects must meet all the requirements of St. Thomas University policy on human subjects and must be approved by the Institutional Review Board (IRB).
 The IRB approval must follow a successful Dissertation Proposal defense as determined by the dissertation chair in collaboration with the dissertation committee members.
-The candidate should read the IRB's Guidelines for the detail needed to submit and get approval to proceed with data collection and subsequent portions of the dissertation study.
+The candidate should adhere to the IRB's Guidelines and get approval prior to proceeding with data collection efforts and subsequent portions of the dissertation/action research.

-APA, Quality Control, and Style Test Requirements:
+American Psychological Association (APA), Quality Control, and Style Test Requirements:

-- When the dissertation has been successfully defended, it must pass a final Style and Writing Quality Assessment administered by the St. Thomas University Library before it can be formally accepted by the Library for processing, binding and ProQuest admissibility.
-Dissertation that fails those requirements will be returned to students for review and rewrite.
-The Dissertation Checklist must be strictly followed in the process of Final Review by the Chair and the Doctoral Candidate. - All St. Thomas University dissertations are subject to quality control to ensure a scholarly product.
-If a dissertation is found to contain quality issues in format, style, and/or presentation, the writer will be required to provide a corrected copy to the University Library.
-The Dissertation is not complete, and the student will not graduate, until the quality issues are successfully resolved.
+- 3. When the dissertation has been successfully defended, it must pass an APA final Style and Writing Quality Assessment administered by the St. Thomas University Library before it can be formally accepted by the Library for processing, binding and ProQuest admissibility.
+Dissertations that fail to meet those requirements will be returned to students for revision and resubmission.
+The Dissertation Checklist must be strictly followed in the process of Final Review by the Chair and the Doctoral Candidate. - 4.
+All St. Thomas University dissertations are subject to quality control to ensure a scholarly product.
+If a dissertation is found to contain quality issues in APA format, style, and/or presentation, the writer will be required to provide a corrected copy to the University Library.
+The Dissertation is not complete, and the student will not graduate, until the University Library official approves the final document.

-Publishing the Dissertation:
+Publishing the Doctoral Dissertation:

-St. Thomas University requires that all dissertations be published in the St. Thomas University Library database; two print copies must be bound and submitted for the Archives; and all students must submit their dissertations to ProQuest for inclusion in
+St. Thomas University requires that all dissertations be published in the St. Thomas University Library database and all students must submit their dissertations to ProQuest.